hmcts/ccd-docker/PostgresV11.md

       - ccd-network

 ````
+* Start ccd-docker and make sure the new container ccd-shared-database-v11 is up and running.

 ##  Backup old database.
 Migrate data to new database.
 * Get your old DB container id, for instance: a210d7e11a5b